 Arlington houses the graves of servicemen and women from every American conflict, ranging from the American Civil War right through to the present day.
 Two must-see sights while you’re here: the changing of the guard ceremony at the Tomb of the Unknown Soldier, which happens every 30 minutes, and the eternal flame at the grave of John F. Kennedy, where you’ll also find the best views of the cemetery.

-A very unique building in the United States, the Washington National Cathedral is the 6th largest cathedral in the world, and offers a dazzling spectacle for any sightseer.
-Gaze at the breathtaking stained glass windows, take a guided tour, listen to the choristers at Evensong or just stroll through the gardens.
-While you’re here, recharge the batteries at Open City, the superb cathedral café.
+A very unique building in the United States, the Washington National Cathedral is the 6th largest cathedral in the world and offers a dazzling spectacle for any sightseer.
+Gaze at the breath-taking stained-glass windows, take a guided tour, listen to the choristers at Evensong or just stroll through the gardens.
+While you’re here, we recommend recharging your batteries at Open City, the superb cathedral café.

 Just a 20-minute walk from the Lincoln Memorial, the John F. Kennedy Center for the Performing Arts is one of the best places in DC to catch a show.
 There are performances on the Millennium Stage every day at 6pm, and they’re all free.
-From improv theater to ska bands, who knows what you might see?
-The building is a sight in itself – why not enjoy some time out in the art-deco inspired roof terrace restaurant?
+From improv theatre to ska bands, who knows what you might see?
+The building is a sight in itself and when the sun is shining why not enjoy some time out in the art-deco inspired roof terrace restaurant?

 Visit the very place where Abraham Lincoln was assassinated.
-Your entry ticket includes a tour of the theater and of Petersen House, which is where Lincoln breathed his last after the shooting.
-You can also explore the historic artifacts and interactive exhibits in the museum.
-Plus Ford’s is still a working theater, so you may even catch a show while you’re here.
+Your entry ticket includes a tour of the theatre and of Petersen House, which is where Lincoln breathed his last after the shooting.
+You can also explore the historic artefacts and interactive exhibits in the museum.
+Plus, Ford’s is still a working theatre, so you may even catch a show while you’re here.

 This free museum tells the history of the Jewish Holocaust over 4 separate floors.
-The museum's exhibition's cover a vast amount of ground on the subject of the Nazi-run genocide, with countless artifacts, archival documents, footage and testimony, including poignant comment on recent genocides in Rwanda, Bosnia and Darfur.
+The museum's exhibitions cover a vast amount of ground on the subject of the Nazi-run genocide, with countless artefacts, archival documents, footage and testimony, including poignant comments on recent genocides in Rwanda, Bosnia and Darfur.

 Strolling through Georgetown feels like you’re stepping back in time.
 With cobbled streets and 18th century architecture, it’s a beautiful part of DC, and quite unlike the rest of the city.
 There’s plenty to see and do, with superb shopping in upmarket boutiques, great views over Georgetown Harbour, and fine dining in the area's restaurants and bars.